-In Grantee’s annual report and other donor listings; and
+In Grantee’s annual report and other donor listings.

-Other

 See additional requirements for acknowledgments in Section 3(A) of the attached Terms and Conditions.

 BENEFITS (Select as applicable.): Grantee will provide the following to Komen:

 Copies of all Materials, at no charge, including without limitation all surveys and tools, methodologies, studies, evaluations, presentations, training and educational materials, photographs, reports, press releases, articles and other publications created in connection with the Project;